shkamir/myfirstdjangoapp/README.md

 # myfirstdjangoapp
-##finished learning basics of django with this simple project
+# Finished learning basics of django with this simple project